Mega2223/AguaEngine3D/src/main/java/net/mega2223/lwjgltest/aguaengine3d/graphics/objects/modeling/procedural/buildinggenerator/Sintax.md

 TODO List:
 - A tag system
 - Min and max occurrences implementation
-- Opposite selector
 - Maybe math selectors aswell?
 Would be nice
 - Ceiling
-- Proper wave-collapse algorithm, if the building runs into a supposed contradiction that can be fixable by rowling back it will just throw an NullPointerException
 - Among us (it is a very popular game)

 ## Directory management: